-France has 43 properties listed as UNESCO World Heritage sites, the third most numerous of any country in Europe.
+France has 43 properties listed as UNESCO World Heritage sites, the third most of any country in Europe.
 The first of France’s properties were inducted into the list of UNESCO sites in 1979 when a total of five properties were listed.
 There are 37 sites which are tentatively listed and waiting for approval.
 Taputapuatea in French Polynesia is the most recent to have the designation, as the Polynesian cultural center was listed in 2017.
-Out of the 43 listed sites 39 are a world cultural heritage sites, 3 are world natural heritage sites, and 1 is a mixed world heritage site.
-Of all the sites listed, 3 are transboundary properties
+Out of the 43 listed sites, 39 are world cultural heritage sites, 3 are world natural heritage sites, and 1 is a mixed world heritage site.
+Of all the sites listed, 3 are transboundary properties.

 7. France's national day is Bastille Day.
 It is celebrated on July 14th.